Low-Altitude Wireless Networks: A Comprehensive Survey: LAWN Fundamentals

 The A2G channel is pivotal for facilitating data exchange within LAWNs, making accurate modeling of the A2G propagation channel essential for the design of resilient drone-based communication systems.
 In urban environments where LAWNs are commonly deployed, the propagation channels are often shaped by dense building structures, irregular street canyons, and pronounced multi-path effects, leading to significant challenges for traditional propagation models.
 A representative statistical modeling approach is presented in \cite{6492100}, where the authors conducted extensive UAV field measurements at low elevation angles across urban environments.
 They developed a time-series generator capable of capturing the elevation-dependent fading characteristics, providing a realistic stochastic representation of mobile A2G links for simulation and system design.
 Furthermore, the authors in \cite{xu20223} studied 6G low-altitude mmWave massive multiple-input multiple-output (MIMO) A2G channels in urban scenarios, capturing space-time-frequency non-stationarity with UAV-specific parameters.
 To further quantify large-scale shadowing behavior of A2G channels, an elevation-dependent shadowing model was proposed in \cite{4483593}.
 Originally developed for high-altitude platforms (HAPs), the model remains applicable to LAWNs operating over urban areas.
 The key insight is that the shadowing loss exhibits a strong dependence on the elevation angle, following an exponential trend as the UAV moves closer to the horizon, thus affecting LoS probability and average signal strength.
-The work of \cite{7037248} investigated an analytical A2G path loss model that integrates stochastic geometry with ray-tracing results, which separates LoS and non-LoS (NLoS) components and incorporates a probabilistic LoS function based on elevation angle and building distribution.
-To handle fast-varying urban scenarios, a hybrid learning-based channel prediction method is proposed in \cite{8663422}, where the authors combined model-based signal evolution with data-driven learning to forecast near-future channel states for UAV relays navigating complex urban spaces.
+The work of \cite{7037248} investigated an analytical A2G path loss model that integrates stochastic geometry with ray-tracing results, which separates LoS and non-LoS (NLoS) components and incorporates a probabilistic LoS function based on elevation angle and building distribution. { Beyond classical stochastic and geometry-based models, data-driven channel prediction offers a complementary way to address the strong nonstationarity of low-altitude links.
+In the hybrid framework of \cite{8663422}, a physics-based state evolution model captures large-scale effects such as elevation-dependent path loss and shadowing, while a learned predictor trained on measurement data models small-scale fading, blockage events, and environment-specific dynamics that are difficult to describe analytically.
+The combined use of model-based state evolution and data-driven learning is particularly suitable for LAWNs, enabling accurate short-term channel forecasting for UAV relays operating in complex urban environments.}